Pavo-IM/ocbuilder/README.md

 |   |   |   |--recovery_urls.txt
 ```

-You choose to build a Release a Debug X64 IA32 or you don't want to build OpenCore
+You choose to build a Release a Debug X64 IA32 or you don't want to build OpenCore.
 You choose the build dest. repert.
-You choose to build some kexts or not
+You choose to build some kexts or not.
-You choose to get stg and/or err logs (in working dir, aka /private/tmp/OCBuilder_Clone)
+You choose to get std and/or err logs (in working dir, aka /private/tmp/OCBuilder_Clone).

 ![image](https://github.com/matxpa/ocbuilder/assets/70573409/a82ede90-f164-4b8c-82fd-298300a2141c)